Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Adoption of Configuration Mechanisms (RQ2)

-Most repositories adopt a limited subset of available configuration mechanisms.
-In many cases, repositories include only a single \textsc{Context File} artifact.
-The adoption of multiple non-context file configuration mechanisms within the same repository remains comparatively rare.
-These results suggest that configuration usage is currently characterized by one dominant baseline configuration (i.e., \textsc{Context Files}).
+Most repositories included only a single \textsc{Context File} artifact, and the adoption of multiple non-context file mechanisms within the same repository remained rare.
+These results suggest that most repositories rely on \textsc{Context Files} as their baseline configuration.